01-edu/public/subjects/java/checkpoints/distinct-substring-lenght/README.md

 ### Instructions

-Create a class `DistinctSubstringLength` that provides a method to find the length of the longest substring without repeating characters in a given string.
+Create a class `DistinctSubstringLength` that provides a method to find the length of the longest substring without repeating characters in case sensitive withen the given string.

 ### Expected Class